Jeff Green (racing driver): Cup Series

-Green had four Top 15 finishes in 2004 (including a seventh-place finish in the Subway 500) and he would fail to finish in 11 races, the most DNF's in one season of his career; five were caused by engine failures while the other six were caused by crashes.
-The eventual 30th-place finish in the standings remains the lowest result for Green in a full-time season.
+Green had four top-fifteen finishes in 2004 (including a 7th-place finish in the Subway 500) and he would fail to finish in eleven races, the most DNF's in one season of his career; five were caused by engine failures while the other six were caused by crashes.
+The eventual thirtieth-place finish in the standings remains the lowest result for Green in a full-time season.
 He would continue to struggle in 2005.
-He failed to finish in the Top 10 the entire year, with his best finish being 11th in the Coca-Cola 600.
+He failed to finish in the Top 10 the entire year, with his best finish being eleventh in the Coca-Cola 600.
 Green's 29th-place finish allowed Petty Enterprises to announce on November 11, 2005, that Bobby Labonte would replace him following the season's end.

-Green signed with Haas CNC Racing and became the successor of Mike Bliss in the No. 66 Best Buy-sponsored Chevrolet, which had been changed from No. 0 to celebrate the sponsor's 40th anniversary.
+Green signed with Haas CNC Racing and became the successor of Mike Bliss in the No. 66 Best Buy Chevrolet, which had been changed from No. 0 to celebrate the sponsor's fortieth anniversary.
 His new crew chief was Robert "Bootie" Barker, who had been subject to rumors of replacement before the 2006 season.
 In the Daytona 500, Green crashed midway through the race when Dale Jarrett clipped the right-rear of his car; Green would call this "stupid" and a "rookie" move.
 He rebounded from the 42nd-place finish in the next nine races, finishing no lower than 26th and rising to 21st in points.
 After finishing four laps down at Darlington, he recovered from a pit zone infraction penalty at Lowe's Motor Speedway and finished 12th.
-Green's best race came at the UAW Ford 500 at Talladega Superspeedway, in which he finished seventh after starting 35th, breaking a 70-race streak without a Top 10.
-After another Top 10 finish at Martinsville Speedway, he ended the season 28th in the final points standings.
+Green's best race came at the UAW Ford 500 at Talladega Superspeedway, in which he finished seventh after starting 35th, breaking a seventy-race streak without a top-ten.
+After another top-ten finish at Martinsville Speedway, he ended the season 28th in the final points standings.